Demaryius Thomas: 2016 season

-Going into the 2016 season, the Denver Broncos lost both quarterbacks that contributed to the team's Super Bowl run; Manning to retirement, and Brock Osweiler to the Houston Texans.
+Going into the 2016 season, the Broncos lost both quarterbacks that contributed to the team's Super Bowl run; Manning to retirement, and Brock Osweiler to the Houston Texans.
 Before the 2016 season started, Trevor Siemian was named the starter for the Broncos.

-Thomas recorded six receptions for 100 receiving yards and a receiving touchdown in a Week 3 29–17 victory over the Cincinnati Bengals.
+Thomas recorded six receptions for 100 yards and a touchdown in a Week 3 29–17 victory over the Cincinnati Bengals.
 In the next two games, against the Tampa Bay Buccaneers and Atlanta Falcons, he scored receiving touchdowns to make three consecutive games in which he recorded a score.
-In Week 14 against the Tennessee Titans, he recorded 10 receptions for 126 receiving yards in the 13–10 loss.
+During Week 14 against the Tennessee Titans, Thomas recorded 10 receptions for 126 yards in the 13–10 road loss.

 After his fifth consecutive 1,000-yard season, Thomas was selected to the 2017 Pro Bowl.
 He played in the game and recorded two receptions for 37 yards in the 20–13 victory for the AFC.
-He finished the 2016 season with 90 receptions for 1,083 receiving yards and five receiving touchdowns.
+Thomas finished the 2016 season with 90 receptions for 1,083 yards and five touchdowns.